foxdb/grumpy/README.md

 `git config --global init.templatedir "~/.git-template"`

 - adapt your PICTURES_DIRECTORY: in `take-picture.py`, set PICTURES_DIRECTORY to the local folder of your choice
-- the git hook will kick in automatically in your new repos.
+- **Run `git init` in your existing git repos**.
+The hook will kick in automatically in your new repos while they are being configured.
 For the existing ones, running `git init` will update the configuration.

 ## uploads to s3